 World Soil Day 2019: Theme

-The theme of World Soil Day 2019 is “Stop Soil Erosion, Save our Future”.
-The theme focuses on the increasing challenges in soil management and raises the profile of healthy soil by encouraging organisations, governments, communities, and individuals around the world to work towards improving the soil health and its conservation.
+The theme of World Soil Day 2019 is “Stop Soil Erosion, Save Our Future”.
+The theme focuses on the increasing challenges in soil management and raises the profile of healthy soil by encouraging organizations, governments, communities, and individuals around the world to work towards improving soil health and its conservation.

 World Soil Day: History